fusioncharts/dev_centre_docs/getting-started/sveltejs/your-first-map-using-sveltejs.md

 ---
-title: Create a Map Using FusionCharts | FusionCharts
+title: Create a Map in SvelteJS Using FusionCharts | FusionCharts
-description: This article outlines the steps to be executed for creating your first map using the plain javascript.
+description: This article outlines the steps to be executed for creating your first map using the svelte-fusioncharts component.
-heading: Create a Map Using FusionCharts
+heading: Create a Map in SvelteJS Using FusionCharts
 ---

 **FusionCharts Suite XT** — the industry's most comprehensive JavaScript charting solution — is all about easing the whole process of data visualization through charts.